 I was looking for a matcha cupcake recipe that didn’t have frosting and I came across Matcha Green Tea Mini Cakes With Raspberries from Anne’s Kitchen.
 Anne uses a canelé mould to get the fluted shape around her cakes and because I wasn’t familiar with canelés I had a Google.
 It turns out that they’re a classic French pastry flavoured with rum; chewy on the outside and custardy in the middle.
 I’d never tried one but they sounded incredible so I went in search of a canelé mould and fell down a rabbit hole.
 Typically canelés are made in incredibly beautiful and expensive copper tin moulds but non-professional bakers can get good enough results with a silicone mould.
 I opted for De Buyer Elastomoule as they have decent reviews and the silicone has metal powders which help with heat conduction meaning the canelés get their crisp outer crust.
 As far as silicone moulds go they aren’t cheap but because I’m now desperate to make canelés I’m happy to invest.

 Anyway, back to the matcha cakes, which are lovely.
 I don’t have a huge sweet tooth and these cakes are just the right amount of sweet for me, with the almonds and raspberries balancing the bitterness of the matcha.
 Anne, thank you very much for this amazing recipe and for inadvertently introducing me to canelés.
-The De Buyer moulds worked brilliantly for these cakes; they popped out easily, made them look really pretty and cleaning was a doddle.
+The De Buyer moulds worked brilliantly; the cakes popped out easily, looked really pretty and cleaning was a doddle.
 An ordinary muffin tin will do just as well though.